finos/FDC3/website/versioned_docs/version-2.0/api/ref/DesktopAgent.md

 If there are no instances of the specified application the returned promise should resolve to an empty array.

-If the request fails for another reason, the promise will return an `Error` with a string from the `ResolveError` enumeration.
+If the request fails for another reason, the promise MUST be rejected with an `Error` Object with a `message` chosen from the `ResolveError` enumeration.

 #### Example